 Well, this is not a rule.
 But still, when you go to most homes, in any corner of the world, you would find the sink installed under a kitchen window.
 As it turns out, the reasons have much to do with practicality than conventions.
 So, your sink doesn’t have to face a window if the layout doesn’t allow it.

 Here are some reasons why most kitchens have the sink facing a window.

 It is easier to install kitchen plumbing on the exterior wall

 In most cases, the exterior wall will have a window.
 But that is not the reason why a sink will be placed there.
-Kitchen plumbing requires a lot of drainage connections and water lines.
+Whether you have a double or single kitchen sink the plumbing requires a lot of drainage connections and water lines.
 And the best way to ensure plumbing is accessible is by installing it along the exterior wall, where there happened to be a window.